Views: 0 Author: Site Editor Publish Time: 2026-01-28 Origin: Site

 One common mistake is placing personal items inside the chamber that could interfere with the therapy or pose a safety hazard.
 It is essential to ensure that no objects are obstructing the oxygen flow or pressurization system.
 Items such as electronics, metal objects, and personal clothing should be strictly controlled before the session begins.

-In summary, using a hard shell chamber safely and effectively requires careful attention to safety protocols, equipment checks, and patient monitoring.
+In summary, using a hard shell chamber safely and effectively is important.
 From pre-session preparations to post-session maintenance, following a structured approach ensures both the safety of the patient and the success of the treatment.
-At GIHOMO, we provide top-of-the-line hard shell chambers, such as the Y1200 1.5ATA model, which are designed with the latest safety features, including a 24V low-voltage power supply and water-cooled air conditioners, ensuring that patients receive the safest and most effective oxygen therapy possible.
+At GIHOMO, we provide top-of-the-line hard shell chambers, such as the S920 1.8ATA model, which are designed with the latest safety features, including a 24V low-voltage power supply and water-cooled air conditioners, ensuring that patients receive the safest and most effective oxygen therapy possible.
 If you’re interested in learning more about our hyperbaric oxygen chambers or would like to inquire about our products, please don’t hesitate to contact us today.

 Before each session, ensure the chamber is properly checked for leaks, that the oxygen supply system is functioning, and that the patient is assessed for any contraindications.